Killing of Alon Shamriz, Yotam Haim, and Samer Talalka: Reactions

+Israeli public

 The mother of one of the deceased hostages sent a message to the unit involved in the shooting, stating she considered the incident not to be the soldiers' fault.
-She told the unit she instead placed the blame of her son's death on Hamas, adding: "may their name and memory be wiped off the face of the Earth."
-On the contrary, the father of one of the hostages stated: "The shooter should not have opened fire, and if he is a proper fighter, he should have known that you only pull the trigger once you are certain it is a terrorist."
-Despite this, he noted that Israeli troops "have encountered different situations where [Hamas] tried to ambush them and they suffered losses."
+She told the unit she instead placed the blame of her son's death on Hamas, adding: "may their name and memory be wiped off the face of the Earth".
+On the contrary, the father of one of the hostages stated: "The shooter should not have opened fire, and if he is a proper fighter, he should have known that you only pull the trigger once you are certain it is a terrorist".
+Despite this, he noted that Israeli troops: "have encountered different situations where [Hamas] tried to ambush them and they suffered losses".

 Protests broke out outside the IDF headquarters in Tel Aviv following the news, calling for a negotiated end to the hostage crisis.
 Open University of Israel professor Yagil Levy said there was "a real gap between the formal rules of engagement and the practice on the battlefield", and Israeli journalist Nahum Barnea called the incident a war crime.
 Pro-Palestinian voices and critics of the IDF said that the incident demonstrated the Israeli military's indiscriminate use of force on civilians, seeing the soldiers as having mistaken the surrendering Israeli hostages for surrendering Palestinians.
-Sari Bashi, program director at Human Rights Watch, stated that "nobody batted an eye before killing them", and that this case only came under investigation as the deceased turned out to be Israeli.
+Sari Bashi, program director at Human Rights Watch (HRW), stated that "nobody batted an eye before killing them", and that this case only came under investigation as the deceased turned out to be Israeli.
 Roy Yellin of B'Tselem stated that his group had documented "countless incidents of people who clearly surrendered and who were still shot" and that the incident came after "a long trend of" escalating Israeli violence that went largely unpunished.

+Israeli military and government

-Israeli president Isaac Herzog with the deceased hostages' families during a memorial ceremony in April 2024.
+Israeli President Isaac Herzog with the deceased hostages' families during a memorial ceremony in April 2024.